Ings gives Southampton 1-0 win over Spurs in Premier League

 Ings received a high ball from Jack Stephens on the edge of the penalty area and lifted it over defender Toby Alderweireld before netting in the 17th minute.

-Kane did put the ball in the net in the second half but in a double blow it was ruled out for offside as he pulled up with an apparent leg injury and limped off the field.
+Kane did put the ball in the net in the second half but in a double blow it was ruled out for offside as he pulled up with a hamstring injury and limped off the field.

-As Jose Mourinho grew irritated, the Tottenham manager was booked by referee Mike Dean for going over to the Southampton bench.
+As Jose Mourinho grew irritated, the Tottenham manager was booked by referee Mike Dean for going over to the Southampton bench after arguing with goalkeeping coach Andrew Sparkes over apparent time-wasting.

+“I think the yellow card is fair because I was rude but I was rude to an idiot and for some reason, for some reason I was rude,” Mourinho said.
+“But I was and because I was rude I deserve the yellow card.”

 The loss left sixth-place Tottenham, which reached the Champions League final last season, six points behind Chelsea, which occupies the fourth qualification place for the UEFA competition.